With summer around the corner, do some fun Seattle-area staycations with your family. Don’t miss these amazing things to do in Tacoma, WA with kids.

 But, I think the coolest part of the tour was hearing about why Tacoma is such a hotspot for candy makers and how the U.S. military put Almond Roca on the map!

-Oh, and if you worried about your kids getting too much of a sugar rush, they give kids smaller portions of donuts and cupcakes.
+Oh, and if you are worried about your kids getting too much of a sugar rush, they give kids smaller portions of donuts and cupcakes.

 3. LUNCH AT FARRELLI’S